AvrahamTsaban/ex6/readme.md

 ### Using Make with Clang

-An alternative Makefile is provided for Clang compilation with extensive warning coverage:
+An alternative Makefile is provided for Clang compilation with strict warnings and hardening flags:

 ```bash
 make -f Makefile.clang
 ```

 **Compiler flags used:**
-- `-std=c99` - Use C99 standard
+- `-std=c2y` - Use the C2y standard (see Makefile.clang comment for C99 switch)
 - `-Weverything -Werror` - Enable all Clang warnings and treat as errors
+- `-Wno-old-style-cast -Wno-disabled-macro-expansion -Wno-padded`
+- `-Wno-reserved-id-macro -Wno-declaration-after-statement -Wno-switch-default`
+- `-Wno-unsafe-buffer-usage -Wno-used-but-marked-unused`
-- `-Og -g` - Debug optimization and symbols
+- `-O3` - Optimization level
 - `-fstack-protector-strong` - Stack buffer overflow protection
 - `-D_FORTIFY_SOURCE=3` - Additional runtime security checks